1st Avenue Improvements

 1st Avenue Improvements: 6th Street to 9th Street

-1st Avenue between 6th Street and 9th Street will undergo total reconstruction in 2018.
-This is the final section of 1st Avenue that needs to be improved south of Interstate 80.
+1st Avenue between 6th Street and 9th Street began total reconstruction in 2018 and finished in 2019.
+This was the final section of 1st Avenue to be improved south of Interstate 80.

-After work is complete, this stretch of 1st Avenue will feature:
+Reconstruction on this stretch of 1st Avenue featured:

 - Four through lanes and one continuous center turn lane

-- 10 foot wide sidewalks on both sides
+- 10 foot wide sidewalks and brick paver treatments on both sides

 - Upgraded traffic signals at E. 7th Street